googlefonts/noto-emoji/README.md

 Another thing is that this emoji set includes some emojis and ZWJ-sequences which are not part of the current emoji standard (although some or most of them are about to be included in the upcoming Unicode-standard), which means it might be one of the biggest emoji sets currently available!

+Please note that I did not create most of the emojis.
+You can find an overview of the changes I made in the file CHANGES.txt

 But now to the original content of this Readme:

 # Noto Emoji